anujs2099/rhce-sample-exams_1st-edition/lab4.md

 -  Remove httpd and /var/www/html/index.html if they are already installed using ansible commands
 -  Write a playbook as follows:
    - runs on all hosts
+   - task1 runs a command "echo hello world", ignores the errors, register the output and fails when the word 'world' is found within this output
+   - task2 just displays a message 'hello'

 **Task 3**